Residential Unified Development Ordinance (RUDO)

 See the Master Plan Single & Mixed Residential definition document

-City personnel chose to offer a “conservation” opportunity for RN if it the property is at least 5 acres.
+City personnel chose to offer a “conservation” opportunity for RN if the property is at least 5 acres.
 Developers could build up to 35% of the housing units as duplex, triplex, quadplex and/or townhouses.
 In return, 15% or 20% of the total area would be allocated to “green space”; a portion of wetlands qualify as green space.
 See the RUDO Single Family document linked above.
-For RE, the conservation option is limited to clustering of single family homes.
+For RE, the conservation option is limited to clustering of single-family homes.

-Multiple times, throughout the 119-page Master Plan, Single Family is defined as noted in paragraph two above.
+Multiple times, throughout the 119-page Master Plan, Single Family is defined as noted in first paragraph above.
 See the Master Plan Single & Mixed Residential definition document linked above.
 The City’s decision to expand from duplexes to multiplexes in Single-Family zone is based on one soft statement in the Master Plan: “Consider permitting duplexes and/or multiplex housing in some designated Single-Family zones.”

 Why is RN-Conservation an Issue?